 - Click on the Soil

-- Set the growing season to import your data in, as well as the date the samples were taken on.
+- Select the growing season to import your data to

 Comments